ainthek/elite-trainers/README.sh.md

 - bkool - Fail on El Capitan did not pair with built in elite now Chinese gadget over BT
 - TrainerRoad - Fail as well (no not remember must try again)

-- GolderCheetah - failed buggy exports (reported)
+- Golden Cheetah - failed buggy exports (reported)

 - (cons) nor TCX nor CSV exported from phone can be easily imported to [GolderCheetah](http://www.goldencheetah.org/)